Airbus faces tricky hurdles over stalled A380 Emirates deal

 In 2015, Britain’s Rolls-Royce (RR.L) won its largest-ever order, worth $9 billion, to displace U.S. consortium Engine Alliance to power a batch of 50 four-engined A380s for Emirates.

-But to win the deal it gave ambitious fuel-consumption targets and Emirates signaled last week the cards could be shuffled again for the potential new order.
+But to win the deal it gave ambitious fuel-consumption targets and Emirates signalled last week the cards could be shuffled again for the potential new order.
 “If we ordered more, we might contemplate talking to both sides,” Clark said.

 But Engine Alliance output ends in 2018.
 Keeping its assembly lines warm would require a fresh commitment from its parents General Electric (GE.N) and Pratt & Whitney (UTX.N).